Excessive Intestinal Peristalsis: Natural Solutions

 infographic illustrating how excessive intestinal peristalsis damages digestive health, showing the chain reaction from mucosal lining damage and inflammation to nutrient loss, chronic diarrhea, and weakened immunity, along with steps to restore gut balance.

-Yes, prolonged episodes can indeed erode and flatten the intestinal villi.
-This damage impairs nutrient absorption, potentially leading to long-term malnutrition and related health complications if left unaddressed.
+Yes.
+Prolonged diarrhea episodes can flatten intestinal villi, impairing nutrient absorption and increasing the risk of vitamin and mineral deficiencies.
+This damage can lead to long-term malnutrition and related health complications if left unaddressed.

 How long does it take for intestinal villi to heal after excessive intestinal peristalsis?

 Healing time varies significantly based on the severity of the damage, your age, and dietary compliance.
-However, with a strict protocol focused on removing irritants and providing healing nutrients, many people see significant improvement within several weeks to a few months.
+With a strict protocol focused on removing irritants and providing healing nutrients, many people see significant improvement within several weeks to a few months.

 What is the single most important step I can take for my gut health?